opendocsg/slw-judgments-backfill/2010_SGHC_345/report.md

 38     It is unusual that the plaintiff remained on probation for more than two years.
 However, given para 20(c) of the Government IM Section 2B (see [21] above), the plaintiff’s two years probation was well within the authority of the LO to impose.

 39     As the plaintiff was a probationary officer at the time of termination, based on para 25(1) of the Government IM Section 2P (at [23] above), the defendant did not need to give the plaintiff any reasons for termination.
-As long as proper notice had been given, an employer did not have to provide reasons for terminating an employee’s contract of services; _GYC Financial Planning Pte Ltd and another v Prudential Assurance Company Singapore (Pte) Ltd_ [2006] 2 SLR(R) 865 at [28].
+As long as proper notice had been given, an employer did not have to provide reasons for terminating an employee’s contract of services; _GYC Financial Planning Pte Ltd and another v Prudential Assurance Company Singapore (Pte) Ltd_ <span class="citation">[2006] 2 SLR(R) 865</span> at [28].

 40     The plaintiff did not deny that she had been served the termination letter dated 17 December 1998 and had been given one month’s total emoluments.
 This was proper notice in accordance with the employment contract and in accordance with para 25(1) of the Government IM Section 2P.

 41     The plaintiff complained that she had not been heard on her termination and that was a breach

 of natural justice and her employment contract. [note: 20] However, the plaintiff had not shown to the court how her employment contract gave her a right to be heard and how or why that right was applicable to her as a probationary officer.
-As was rightly submitted by the defendant, at common law, the principle of the right to be heard has no application on the dismissal of an employee in an employee-employer relationship; _Vasudevan Pillai v The City Council of Singapore_ [1968] 2 MLJ 16 [note: 21] followed in _Arokiasamy Joseph Clement Louis v Singapore Airlines Ltd_ [2004] 2 SLR(R) 233.
+As was rightly submitted by the defendant, at common law, the principle of the right to be heard has no application on the dismissal of an employee in an employee-employer relationship; _Vasudevan Pillai v The City Council of Singapore_ [1968] 2 MLJ 16 [note: 21] followed in _Arokiasamy Joseph Clement Louis v Singapore Airlines Ltd_ <span class="citation">[2004] 2 SLR(R) 233</span>.

 42     For the above reasons, I find that the plaintiff’s termination had been in accordance with the terms of the employment contract.
 On this basis alone, the plaintiff’s action should be dismissed.